wilsonsdr/codelandia-challenges/README.md

-This repository is for storing the codes of the Codelândia challenges.
+This repository is for storing the code of the Codelandia challenges.